“Did you ever hear of the Seattle Seven? . . . That was me . . . and six other guys.”

 When 2 p.m. on TDA arrived in Seattle, roughly 2,000 agitated activists — many more than expected, and most ranging in age from juvenile to twentysomething — had assembled downtown in front of the federal courthouse, obviously ready for a confrontation.
-Seattle’s then-acting police chief Frank Moore would later sum up the situation for Seattle’s mainstream news media:
+Seattle’s then-acting police chief Frank Moore would later describe the situation for Seattle’s mainstream news media with standard escalative rhetoric:

 “The demonstrators came prepared for war . . .
 They were armed with pipes, clubs, chains, paint, and tear gas . . . and they used them all.”